Guidance, Soft skills & personality

 Imagine the following example:

-You have contact with another department within your company.
-You need to complete a task urgently and need an answer from the employee in the other department as quickly as possible.
-They wait for his e-mail, but there is no reply for two days.
-This puts them behind schedule – and in trouble.
+You are in contact with another department within your company.
+You urgently need to complete a task and need an answer from the employee in the other department as quickly as possible.
+You wait for his email, but there is no reply for two days.
+This puts you behind schedule – and in trouble.
 You had imagined things differently.
-They had expected the colleague to react immediately.
-You think: “Well – how can that be?”
+You had expected your colleague to respond immediately.
+You think: “Well, how come I can’t get a reply?”

 2. disappointment

 You probably know this feeling too: if our expectations are not met, we are disappointed.
-A negative feeling sets in – somewhere between “Oh dear” and “This can’t be true!”
+A negative feeling sets in – somewhere between “Oh my God” and “This can’t be true!”

-To stay with our example: you had expected to receive the urgently needed reply e-mail within 3-4 hours.
+To stay with our example: You expected to receive the urgently needed reply email within 3-4 hours.
 As it only arrives after two days, you are disappointed.

 3. irritation

-This is followed by the next step: you compare the behavior you expected with the behavior you actually exhibited.
-They are irritated.
-In your world, such behavior is not intended at all.
+The next step is to compare the behavior you expected with the actual behavior of the other person.
+You are irritated.
+“I would never have taken this long to answer such an important request.”
+In your world, this behavior is not intended at all.
 “How must someone be wired to behave like that?”
 You were sure that everything would work out – and now you have problems.
 “How can it be that someone only answers after two days?
 That is simply not appropriate.
 You should react quickly and reliably!”.
 You check how you would have behaved in the same situation.
 Clearly, it would be different for you: if a colleague asks you about something, you don’t just leave them hanging.
-No, you answer quickly – as quickly as possible.
+No, you answer quickly – as quickly as you can.
 But the other one obviously doesn’t do that.
-They are irritated.
+You are irritated.

-We have a few more examples for you: If you have a date or an appointment and the person you are talking to is fifteen minutes late – don’t you expect them to let you know?
+We have a few more examples for you: If you have a date or an appointment and the person you’re talking to is fifteen minutes late – don’t you expect them to let you know?
 Your partner has to work late and will be home much later.
 You expect them to let you know.
 Someone has accidentally bumped into you and you expect an apology.
 You think: “That’s quite normal.
-That’s how you behave.” – You don’t like the fact that the other person is not behaving accordingly.
+That’s how you behave.” – You don’t like the fact that the other person doesn’t behave accordingly.

 4. negative thoughts, head cinema, attempts at explanation

-When we have little information, we often find essentially negative attitudes and thoughts as an explanation for the other person’s behavior.
+The colleague we don’t have much to do with.
+The department on the other floor.
+If something critical happens, we often interpret it suspiciously.
 This has evolutionary reasons: Imagine the world 10,000 years ago.
-If you met someone you didn’t know, it could be a disadvantage to approach the other person openly and positively.
-With a bit of bad luck, it could happen that the other person hit you in the head.
+If you met someone you didn’t know, it could be a disadvantage to approach them openly and positively.
+With a bit of bad luck, it could happen that the other person smashed your head in.
 So pessimism was definitely a good survival strategy.
 Assuming the worst – and bashing the other person’s head in to be on the safe side – may not be friendly, but it ensures your own survival.
 Even if the other person came with good intentions, it may have been advantageous to accuse him of the worst.
 On average, the people most likely to survive were those who were suspicious when they were unable to assess the intentions of others.
-So we are the descendants of pessimists.
+We are therefore the descendants of suspicious pessimists.
 In evolutionary terms, mistrust of strangers was a healthy attitude.
 We still make use of this today: if we don’t know what is going on in others, we tend to interpret their intentions negatively.

 You have negative thoughts in your head.
 The other person doesn’t seem to care about you.
 You start to extrapolate the behavior.
 “If he always does it this way – and never answers me quickly – how am I supposed to do my job well?”.
 Or: “This colleague makes me wait a really long time.
 How disrespectful!
 What kind of relationship do we have?”
 Your mind is running at full speed.
 You start to worry.
 “Where will it end if it goes on like this?”
 You generalize your worries until you’re really frustrated.
-“I feel totally powerless, I’m miserable.
+“I feel totally powerless, I’m in a bad way.
 Now I have to put up with this stupid situation and I can’t change anything.”
-You have the impression that you have got into a situation that you can’t get out of through no fault of your own.
-In short: they feel like a victim.
+You have the impression that you have got into a situation through no fault of your own and can’t get out of it.
+In short: you feel like a victim.

 6. aggression

-None of us can stand being a victim for long.
-It’s just too unpleasant.
-To get things moving, the powerless, self-pitying victim feeling quickly turns into anger and aggression.
-And this is directed at the other person: “Not with me!”, “I won’t put up with it!”, “He probably thinks he can get away with it”, “I’ll show him!”, “Where are we going with this?
-“Where are we getting to?”.
-They are really in a rage.
+Most of us can’t stand being in the victim state for long.
+It is simply too unpleasant.
+In order to get things moving, the powerless, self-pitying victim feeling quickly turns into anger and aggression.
+And this is directed at the other person.
+“Not with me!”, “I won’t put up with it!”, “He probably thinks he can get away with it”, “Where are we going with this?”.
+You’re really in a rage.

 7. apportioning blame